Superman: Red Son

-Superman: Red Son is an American three-issue prestige format comic book mini-series published by DC Comics that was released under their Elseworlds imprint in 2003.
-Author Mark Millar created the comic with the premise "What if Superman had been raised in the Soviet Union?"
-It received critical acclaim and was nominated for the 2004 Eisner Award for best limited series.
+Superman: Red Son is an American three-issue prestige format comic book miniseries published by DC Comics that was released under their Elseworlds imprint in 2003.
+Author Mark Millar created the comic with the premise, "What if Superman had been raised in the Soviet Union?"
+It received critical acclaim and was nominated for the 2004 Eisner Award for Best Limited Series.
 The story mixes alternate versions of DC super-heroes with alternate-reality versions of real political figures such as Joseph Stalin and John F. Kennedy.
 The series spans approximately 1953–2001, save for a futuristic epilogue.

 In Red Son, Superman's rocket ship lands on a Ukrainian collective farm rather than in Kansas.
-As an adult he becomes a state-sponsored superhero whose civilian identity is kept a state secret, and who in Soviet radio broadcasts, is described not as fighting for "truth, justice, and the American Way", but as "the Champion of the common worker who fights a never-ending battle for Stalin, socialism, and the international expansion of the Warsaw Pact".
+As an adult he becomes a state-sponsored superhero whose civilian identity is kept a state secret, and who is described in Soviet radio broadcasts not as fighting for "truth, justice, and the American way", but as the champion of the common worker who fights a never-ending battle for "Stalin, socialism, and the international expansion of the Warsaw Pact".